 Last July, the Amsterdam Royal Zoo (Artis) in the Netherlands hosted the inaugural Planetary Health Congress.
 Planetary Health is a relatively new scientific discipline with a holistic perspective on health and sustainability, emphasizing the significant role played by proper nutrition and responsible food production.
-Dutch professor and food scientist Jaap Seidell detailed how our food production and consumption methods impact on all of the United Nations’ Sustainable Development Goals (SDGs).
+Dutch professor and food scientist, Jaap Seidell, detailed how our food production and consumption methods impact all the United Nations Sustainable Development Goals (SDGs).

 Also read part 2 of this diptych about the ‘planetary health’ »

 Jaap Seidell emphasized the importance of a future-proof global food system to achieve the Sustainable Development Goals of the United Nations by the set deadline of 2030, as food and agriculture touch on all 17 UN Sustainable Development Goals.
-Feeding the world's population better - nutritious, more plant-based, minimally processed, and sustainably produced - should be a top priority, according to Seidell.
-He added that it is crucial to achieve all the SDGs.
+Feeding the world's population nutritious, increasingly plant-based, minimally processed, and sustainably produced food, should be a top priority, according to Seidell.
+He added that this might be the only way to achieve all SDGs.

 Foundation of SDGs: Food and Agriculture

-Nearly 80% of poor people live in rural areas.
+• Nearly 80% of people facing poverty live in rural areas.

-Agriculture accounts for 1/4 of GDP in developing countries.
+• Agriculture accounts for a quarter of GDP in developing countries.

 Good nutrition is key to achieving all SDGs